BOEM25/cw-homepage/src/pages/blog/2020-03-01-creating-an-rpg-dialog-effect-with-react-and-react-spring.md

 }
 ```

-You can use the CSS property [border-image](https://developer.mozilla.org/en-US/docs/Web/CSS/border-image) to acheive the classic pixel art border effect.
+You can use the CSS property [border-image](https://developer.mozilla.org/en-US/docs/Web/CSS/border-image) to achieve the classic pixel art border effect.
 The `border-image` property allows you to define parts of an image to use as the border of an html element.
 ​

 ## Adding State and Creating the Messages